EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/abryan.md

 #### Size
 Abryans range in height from under 5 feet to 6 feet tall.
 Your size is Medium.

+#### Speed
+Your base walking speed is 30 feet.

+#### Tool Mastery
+You are a master of your craft.
+You gain proficiency in one type of Artisan Tools.
+Your proficiency bonus is doubled for any ability check you make with this tool.
+The tool your choose cannot benefit from another feature, such as Expertise, that doubles your proficiency bonus.

+#### Warm Blooded
+Your body is naturally adapted to a cold climate.
+You have resistance to cold damage.

+#### Winter Camouflage
+When wearing white in a snowy environment, you are indistinguishable from the snow.
+You may hide when you are only lightly obscured by snowfall.

 #### Languages
 Abryan, Dwarvish